 You'll be able to enjoy the beautiful countryside views from your very own retirement property in Olney.
-Whether you buy one of the site's proposed 10 bungalows or a one or two-bed apartment (of which there are 48 in total), the local countryside will surround you on all sides.
-Many of the apartments will have Juliet balconies or even walk-out balconies from which you can enjoy the stunning scenery.
+Whether you purchase one a bungalow or a one or two-bed apartment, the local countryside will surround you from all aspects.
+Many of the apartments will have Juliet balconies or walk-out balconies from which you can enjoy the stunning scenery.

 The local area offers everything you could need and more.
 As well as a large supermarket on the doorstep, in which you'll also find a cafe and a pharmacy, the town centre is reachable within a 15-minute stroll.
 There's also a bus stop directly outside the development, from which there are regular bus services into town.
 And, from Milton Keynes Central, you can even reach London by train in just half an hour.